IamAnilVishwakarma/Image-Upload-Mini-Project-/README.md

 Responsive design with modern styling

-Built with HTML, CSS, JavaScript (and your backend if applicable, Java/Spring Boot, JWT, OTP Base Authentication Node.js)
+Built with HTML, CSS, JavaScript (and your backend if applicable, Java/Spring Boot, JWT, OTP Base Authentication, Node.js)

 🖼️ Screenshots